MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-dsc-resources-in-powershell-version-5.md

 ---
 layout: post
-title: "5 Tips for Writing DSC Resources in PowerShell v5"
+title: "5 Tips for Writing DSC Resources in PowerShell 5"
 date: 2016-06-08 13:37:00
 comments: false
-description: Five useful tips when writing DSC Resources using PowerShell v5.
-Covers folder structure, IntelliSense, verifying exposed resources and testing using Pester.
+description: Five useful tips when writing DSC Resources in PowerShell 5.
+Covers folder structure, IntelliSense, verifying resources, testing using Pester and more.
 psversion: 5.0.10586.122
 ---